Sergiu Popovici: Club career

 On 19 March 2011, CS Flacăra Faget signed Sergiu Popovici from youth club LPS Banatul where he spent 7 years, before moving to Vaslui on 25 January 2012.
 Club leaders expressed excitement about his signing.
 On 17 August 2012, Sergiu Popovici, along with Răzvan Neagu and Valter Heil, was loaned out to Voința Sibiu, but returned to Vaslui a few months later when the club folded.

-Popovici made his Liga I debut for FC Vaslui on 11 March 2013, in a 1–1 draw against Gloria Bistrița.
+Popovici made his Liga I debut for Vaslui on 11 March 2013, in a 1–1 draw against Gloria Bistrița.

 International career

 Popovici made his first appearance for the Romanian U-19 against Italy U-19 in UEFA U-19 Championship qualifying, coming on as a substitute in the 87th minute.
-The score ended 2-1 for Romania.
+The score ended 2–1 for Romania.